 - If you don’t need the money to cover medical expenses, you can use this account to stash away extra funds to pay for medical care in retirement.

-- HSA Contribution Limits (2023) = $3,850 for individuals, $7,750 for families.
+- HSA Contribution Limits (2025) = $4,300 for individuals, $8,550 for families.

-- Deadline – All 2023 contributions must occur by April 15, 2024.
+- Deadline – All 2025 contributions must occur by April 15, 2026.

 5. Strategically Harvest Investment Gains and Losses

-Any taxable investments present an opportunity for tax savings.
+Any taxable investments are an opportunity for tax savings.
 So, as we approach the end of the year, review your brokerage accounts and any company stock from this perspective.
-Again, it is best to do this with the help of your advisor, who will have insight into your circumstances and specific techniques.
+Again, it is best to do this with the help of your financial advisor, who will have insight into your circumstances and specific techniques.
 Below are the basics of what we look for.

 Harvesting Capital Gains

-The following chart shows the 2023 tax rates for long-term capital gains.
+The following chart shows the 2025 tax rates for long-term capital gains.
 As you will see, paying taxes on capital gains is costly for high-income earners but less so if you are in a lower-income bracket.
 In other words, capital gains can be good or bad, depending on your situation.
 Take note of your tax bracket before moving on.

 A Capital Gains Strategy for High-Income Earners